 Hard-To-Count (HTC) or Hard-To-Survey (HTS) are phrases used interchangeably to describe geographic areas and demographic populations that have been historically undercounted or traditionally have not responded well to the decennial census questionnaire.
 HTC or HTS areas as census tracts or block groups with low self-response rates (mail-return rates) in prior censuses.
 The Census Bureau currently defines a hard-to-count census tract or block group as one where more than 27 percent of households are not likely to respond to the decennial census questionnaire based on mail-return rates in 2010.
 Using these prior census response rates, the Census Bureau assigns a Low Response Score (LRS) to census tracts and block groups.
 As a baseline, a hard-to-count area would have a LRS of at least 27.09, meaning that this proportion residents within a census tract or block group did not self-respond to the census survey.
-View the Long Beach LRS Map of hart-to-count areas.
+View the Long Beach LRS Map of hard-to-count areas.
 Below are some examples of demographic and socioeconomic characteristics commonly found in hard-to-count areas:

 - Hispanics/Latinos, Blacks/African-Americans, Asian-Americans & Pacific Islanders (API), Native Americans and Tribal Communities;

 - People older than 25 with less than a high school education;